 Almost everyone visiting Morocco wonders which souvenirs to buy here for themselves or their family and friends at home.
-And the inevitable second question is, how much should you pay for your typical souvenirs in Morocco.
+And the inevitable second question is, how much should you pay for your typical Moroccan souvenirs.
 Followed by, where to buy them, as the country is big and every region is known for different goods.

 But don’t worry, even if you only visit a small part of the country, you will find every kind of souvenir in every part of Morocco.
 Just beware, there will be differences in quality and pricing.

-Personally, I think shopping in the souks is one of the most fun things to do in Morocco!
+Personally, I think shopping in the souks is one of the most fun things to do and a good reason to visit Morocco!
 But, the souks in Marrakech and Fez are not the only (and by far not the best) places to go shopping.

 To make your life a little bit easier, I have put together this guide on where to buy souvenirs in Morocco.